 Please Note: Many publications included here are protected by copyright laws.
 I provide them for educational use only.
 Any infringing use may be subject to disciplinary action and/or civil or criminal liability as provided by law.
-Hover over source title and follow links to publishers for details of permissions of use.
+Link to publisher for details of permissions of use.

 Tracy, S. J. (2020).
 Qualitative research methods: Collecting evidence, crafting analysis, communicating impact, 2nd Ed.
 Hoboken, NJ: Wiley-Blackwell.
 To order and access auxiliary teaching materials, visit here.
 Reviews available here.